zenika-open-source/oss.zenika.com/content/white-paper/preparing-your-project-being-open-sourced/index.md

 - Contributing guide
 - Code of conduct

-We will describe each one and provide you guides to help you writing them.
+We will describe each one and provide you guides to help you write them.

 ## README

-The first one is well known and you probably already have one but let's talk a bit about README.md.
+The first one is well known and you probably already have one, but let's talk a bit about README.md.

 Mike McQuaid theorized about [the open source contributor funnel](https://mikemcquaid.com/2018/08/14/the-open-source-contributor-funnel-why-people-dont-contribute-to-your-open-source-project/) and how to get contributors on your open source projects.
 You need to provide information for every type of visitors (_users_, _contributors_, _maintainers_) in your readme.